fretlink/clever-tools-nix/README.md

 Then, run `nix build`.
 It will give you the correct values for the hashes.
 Correct those, run it again and you'll see `result-` directories, one per version.
 Go ahead and make sure they all work.

-Finally, don't forget to update `check.sh` with the latest version number.
+Finally, don't forget to update `scripts/check.sh` with the latest version number.